Sleeper hit: In music

 "Thank You" by Dido was first featured in the movie Sliding Doors in 1998 and released as a single in September 2000 but did not chart on the Billboard Hot 100 until Eminem sampled the track for his hit single "Stan", which helped propel "Thank You" and Dido's debut album No Angel, which was released in 1999, to mainstream success.
 The single debuted on the chart at No. 80 in January 2001, and eventually peaked at number three in April 2001.
 No Angel entered the Billboard 200 at No. 144, where it eventually reached its peak position of No. 4 on the chart.

 Maroon 5's debut studio album, Songs About Jane, was originally released in June 2002 but did not enter the chart until 11 months later in May 2003, where it underperformed on the chart, debuting at just No. 170, and staying beneath the top 40 for 8 months.
 However, with their popular hit single, "This Love," released in 2004, and the equally popular follow-up, "She Will Be Loved," both peaking at No. 5, with the former spending 14 weeks in the top ten and 43 weeks on the chart, it gave new hype for the album at the beginning of 2004, being certified platinum in February, and finally making the top 10 a month later.

 The R&B singer Raphael Saadiq's classic soul-inspired album The Way I See It was a sleeper hit.
 Overlooked upon its release in 2008, it ended up charting for 41 weeks on the US Billboard 200.

 "Just Dance" and "Poker Face" by pop singer Lady Gaga were both released in 2008 but did not become popular hits until the following year in early 2009 in some countries, including the US and the UK, eventually becoming No. 1 hits in those countries.
-"Poker Face", in particular, went on to become the world's best-selling single of 2009 overall.
+"Poker Face", in particular, went on to win the Grammy Award for Best Dance Recording and become the world's best-selling single of 2009 overall.

 R&B singer Miguel's 2010 debut album All I Want Is You performed poorly at first, debuting at number 109 on the Billboard 200 with sales of 11,000 copies, while underpromoted by his record label.
 As its singles achieved radio airplay and Miguel toured in the record's promotion, All I Want Is You became a sleeper hit and reached 404,000 copies sold by 2012.
 As of November 2017, the album has been certified platinum in the US.